Plutoberth/python-launch-library/README.md

 import launchlibrary

 # Create an instance of the API
-api = launchlibrary.Api()  # You can also specify data mode, api url, api version...
+api = launchlibrary.Api()  # You can also specify api url, api version...

 # And request the next 5 launches, for example.
 launches = launchlibrary.Launch.fetch(api, next=5) # Any argument after "api" is not constrained (w/ kwargs).